Gentle Reader, today I tackle my failings for you.

 Superhero featuring a trans main character.
 Everyone keeps telling me how brilliant it is and the reviews confirm.

-- Not Your Sidekick and other books in CB Lee’s series (YA queer superheroes), own voices author
+- Not Your Sidekick and other books in CB Lee’s series (YA queer superheroes), own voices author.
+Not Your Backup features and ace/aero character!

 - When the Moon Was Ours by Anna-Marie McLemore (YA)